getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

   translations_fallback: true
 ```

+!!!
+Help Grav reach a wider community of users by providing translations in **your language**.
+We use the [Crowdin Translation Platform](https://crowdin.com/) to facilitate translating the [Grav Core](https://crowdin.com/project/grav-core) and [Grav Admin Plugin](https://crowdin.com/project/grav-admin).
+[Sign-up](https://crowdin.com/join) and get started translating today!

 #### Session-Based Active Language

 If you wish to remember the active language independently from the URL, you can activate **session-based** storage of the active language.
 To enable this, you must ensure you have `session: enabled: true` in [the system.yaml](../../basics/grav-configuration).
 Then you need to enable the language setting: